Dumb4Codes/Dumb4Codes/README.md

 - 📫 How to reach me **youvrajsingh29052002@gmail.com**

-- ⚡ Fun fact **I earned my Bachelor of Science in Computer Science in 2023, but it wasn't until recently that I discovered the true significance of programming 🚀.
+- ⚡ Fun fact: **I earned my Bachelor of Science in Computer Science in 2023, but it wasn't until recently that I discovered the true significance of programming 🚀.
 Now, I'm on a journey to turn my passion for coding into a career, and I'm excited to see where this newfound passion will take me!  🚀😄 #DreamsAndCode 💻😄 #LifeOfADreamer!**

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=dumb4codes" alt="dumb4codes" /></a> </p>